.

 Price: $130.00

-You’ll see these Sony MDR7506 headphones in a lot of studios because they’re a fail-safe option for high-quality video editing.
-The balance between their sound quality, their basic (but sleek) design, and their price is fairly unbeatable.
+You’ll see these Sony MDR7506 headphones in a lot of studios because they’re a great option for high-quality video editing.
+The balance between their sound quality, basic (but sleek) design, and price is pretty unbeatable.
 Perfect for beginners and pros alike.

 KRK Rokit RP7 G4